amirahnasihah/amirahnasihah/README.md

 - 🙌 hey, my name is @amirahnasihah - from Malaysia
 - 🤔 a taciturn tech enthusiast with an accounting background
-- 💼 front-end dev student | hobbyist blogger
+- 💼 front-end dev student and a hobbyist blogger
 - 👀 looking for open source to contribute my basic skills in tech related
 - 📝 blog: [amirahnasihah.hashnode](https://amirahnasihah.hashnode.dev/)
 - 👩🏻‍💻 sourcecode: <a href="https://codepen.io/amirahnasihah">CodePen<img src="https://www.svgrepo.com/show/353581/codepen.svg" width="22"/></a>